dalevilla/automatic-wi-fi-reset-using-wemos-d1-mini/README.md

 Connected to the 12V 2A router wall adapter.
 The relay has a a maximum contact capacity of 7A 28VDC [1].
 * 5VDC Wall adapter

-Micro-usb to power the Wemos.
+Micro USB to power the Wemos.

 # References
 [1] https://www.circuitbasics.com/wp-content/uploads/2015/11/SRD-05VDC-SL-C-Datasheet.pdf